 After completing Bachelor of Midwifery, Chrissy went on to complete a Postgraduate Certificate in Primary Maternity Care and become an International Board Certified Lactation Consultant [IBCLC].

 Tess is an experienced midwife of many years and an important member of our team.

-Anne-Marie is a mother of 3 daughters and committed to women’s health care and in her role as business manager, she is pleased to be able to provide the business, administrative and marketing support that is required to offer you the highest quality service.
+Anne-Marie Te Oka – Business Manager Anne-Marie brings with her many years of experience in health, having held positions managing both General and Specialist Practices in Sydney, Brisbane and the Gold Coast.
+As well as administering health projects for Divisions of General Practice, Anne-Marie also spent many years working as the Business Development/Marketing Manager for John Flynn Private Hospital before working for Dr Genevieve Bishop.
+Anne-Marie is a mother of 3 daughters and committed to women’s health care and in her role as Business Manager, she is pleased to be able to provide the business, administrative and marketing support that is required to offer you the highest quality service.

 Carolyn Zelek – Medical Secretary

-As a woman – I know how important it can be to have a female perspective throughout your pregnancy journey and the transition to motherhood is different for everyone.
+As a woman, I know how important it can be to have a female perspective throughout your pregnancy journey and the transition to motherhood is different for everyone.
 Pregnancy can be a very exciting albeit sometimes daunting time for most and it is important to me that we work together to achieve the safest outcome for mother and baby.

 I am committed to providing you with high quality medical advice, treatment and support in a warm, friendly environment, to assist with your individual journey.